wavecommander/panblog/md/base_index.md

 I am a 3rd Year Bachelor of Science student majoring in Computer Science at [UPEI](https://upei.ca).

-I like working with computers and dicussing ideas.
+I like working with computers and discussing ideas.

 #####